 Lawmakers have determined that, even if you owe a substantial amount of debt, you are still entitled to protect and retain certain of life’s necessities from the grasp of your creditors.
 This personal property is classified as exempt property, meaning that you can keep it, even after you receive a discharge of your debts in bankruptcy.

-Under New York State Law, effective 1/22/2011, the following is a sample of the types of personal property that are considered exempt: (A) cash, checking or savings accounts, U.S. Savings Bond, stocks, and other marketable securities, tax refunds, household furnishings and appliances, basic wearing apparel and jewelry up to an aggregate maximum total $10,000.00; (B) equity in a motor vehicle up to $4,000.00; (C) $150,000.00 of the equity in your home, co-op or condo (NY Metro area); (E) social security benefits; (F) IRA, 401K and other qualified retirement accounts.
-In addition, there is also a wildcard provision that allows an individual to use some of the unused portion of the $10,000.00 exemption above (if available) to protect other assets of their choice, such as equity in a motor vehicle that exceeds the $4,000.00 limit, or the right to receive a tax refund.
+Under New York State Law, effective 1/22/2011, the following is a sample of the types of personal property that are considered exempt: (A) cash, checking or savings accounts, U.S. Savings Bond, stocks, and other marketable securities, tax refunds, household furnishings and appliances, basic wearing apparel and jewelry up to an aggregate maximum total $10,000.00; (B) equity in a motor vehicle up to $4,400.00; (C) $165,500.00 of the equity in your home, co-op or condo (NY Metro area); (E) social security benefits; (F) IRA, 401K and other qualified retirement accounts.
+In addition, there is also a wildcard provision (see below) that allows an individual to use some of the unused portion of the $10,000.00 exemption above (if available) to protect other assets of their choice, such as equity in a motor vehicle that exceeds the $4,000.00 limit, or the right to receive a tax refund.

 In addition, for the first time, New York residents now also have the option to elect to claim the Federal exemptions provided under Section 522 of the Bankruptcy Law.
 The Federal exemptions can be a good option for those individuals who do not own a home or those who own a home with little or no equity.
-The Federal exemptions vary slightly from the New York State exemptions in that the limits on personal property are slighly higher and are more flexible in terms of how they can be applied to certain property.
+The Federal exemptions vary slightly from the New York State exemptions in that the limits on personal property are slightly higher and are more flexible in terms of how they can be applied to certain property.